Even Faster Kernel Matrix Linear Algebra via Density Estimation: Results and Comparison to Prior Best

 Our results can be summarized as follows.
-We devise a faster algorithm for approximately computing non-negative kernel matrix vector products (\Cref{a4}).
-We then study the application of this algorithm to two fundamental problems: multiplication of kernel matrices and computation of the spectral norm (top eigenvalue) of kernel matrices (with a witnessing vector).
-For matrix multiplication, we obtain an improved error estimate over previous approaches (\Cref{a5}).
-For spectral norm estimation, we strengthen the analysis of ``noisy'' power iteration appearing in \cite{b0}, resulting in the optimal asymptotic relationship between the error of the top eigenvalue desired and the error of the approximate matrix-vector products required (\Cref{a6}).
+In terms of upper bounds, we first develop a very useful primitive: we devise a faster algorithm for approximately computing non-negative kernel matrix vector products (\Cref{a1}).
+We then study the application of this algorithm to two fundamental problems: multiplication of kernel matrices and computation of the spectral norm (top eigenvalue), with a witnessing vector.
+For matrix multiplication, we obtain an improved error estimate over previous approaches (\Cref{a2}).
+For spectral norm estimation, we strengthen the analysis of ``noisy'' power iteration appearing in \cite{b0}, resulting in the optimal asymptotic relationship between the error of the top eigenvalue desired and the error of the approximate matrix-vector products required (\Cref{a3}).
+We also give an improved algorithm for estimating $\mathbf 1^\top K\mathbf1$, i.e. the sum of the entries of the kernel matrix (\cref{a4}).

-This approximate matrix-vector product oracle can also be used to compute $\mathbf 1^\top K\mathbf1$, i.e. the sum of the entries of the kernel matrix, but the additional structure of this problem can be exploited to give a distinct $o(n)$-time algorithm.
-We give an improved algorithm for this task (\cref{a7}).
-Lastly, we present lower bounds, based on the SETH hypothesis, which show quadratic time hardness results for problems related to our upper bounds (\cref{a8}).
-We also give evidence for why our non-negative matrix vector product and kernel sum algorithms could be (near) the limit of KDE based algorithms (\cref{a9}).
+Lastly, we present lower bounds, based on the SETH hypothesis, which show quadratic time hardness results for problems related to our upper bounds (\cref{a5}).
+We also give evidence for why our non-negative matrix vector product (\cref{a6}) and kernel sum algorithms could be (near) the limit of KDE based algorithms (\cref{a4}).

-Our upper and lower bound results are summarized in \cref{a10} and \cref{a11} respectively, and details follow.
+Our upper and lower bound results are summarized in \cref{a7} and \cref{a5} respectively, and details follow.
+Note that since we are focused on theoretical improvements, we only compare to the best existing algorithms, mostly from \cite{b0}.
+We now discuss our results further.